-Error correcting codes are widely utilised in the context of data storage and transfer to ensure data integrity even in the face of a system fault.
-Error correction schemes define how to rearrange the original data by adding redundancy to its representation before upload or transmission (encoding) so that it can correct corrupted data or recover missing content upon retrieval or reception (decoding).
+Error correcting codes are widely utilised in the context of data storage and transfer to ensure data integrity in the face of a system fault.
+Error-correction schemes define how to rearrange original data by adding redundancy to its representation before upload or transmission, (encoding) so that corrupted data can be corrected or missing content recovered upon retrieval or reception (decoding).
 The different schemes are evaluated by quantifying their strength (tolerance, in terms of the rate of data corruption and loss) as a function of their cost (overhead, in terms of storage and computation).

-In the context of computer hardware architecture, synchronising arrays of disks is crucial for providing resilient storage in data centres.
-In erasure coding, in particular, the problem can be framed as follows: How does one encode the stored data into shards distributed across the disks so that the data remains fully recoverable in the face of an arbitrary probability that any one disk becomes faulty?
-Similarly, in the context of Swarm's distributed immutable chunk store, the problem can be reformulated as follows: How does one encode the stored data into chunks distributed across neighbourhoods in the network so that the data remains fully recoverable in the face of an arbitrary probability recoverable in the face of an arbitrary probability that any one chunk is not retrievable?1
+Specifically in the field of computer hardware architecture, synchronising arrays of disks is crucial for providing resilient storage in data centres.

+In erasure coding, however, the problem can be framed as follows: How does one distribute data into shards stored across the physical disks of an array or the physical nodes of a server cluster so that the data remains fully recoverable in the face of an arbitrary probability that any one or more physical carriers become faulty?

+Similarly, in the context of Swarm's distributed immutable chunk store, DISC, the problem can be reformulated as follows: How does one encode the stored data into chunks distributed across neighbourhoods in the network so that the data remains fully recoverable in the face of an arbitrary probability that any one chunk is not retrievable?

-Reed-Solomon coding (RS) (Reed and Solomon 1960, Bloemer et al. 1995, Plank and Xu 2006, Li and Li 2013) is the father of all error correcting codes and also the most widely used and implemented.2 When applied to data of m fixed-size blocks (message of length m), it produces an encoding of m + k codewords (blocks of the same size) in such a way that having any m out of m + k blocks is enough to reconstruct the original data.
-Conversely, k puts an upper bound on the number of erasures allowed (number of blocks unavailable) for full recoverability, i.e., it expresses (the maximum) loss tolerance.3 k is also the count of parities, quantifying the data blocks added during the encoding on top of the original volume, i.e., it expresses storage overhead.
-While RS is, therefore, optimal for storage (since loss tolerance cannot exceed the storage overhead), it has high bandwidth demands4 for local repair processes.5 The decoder needs to retrieve m chunks to recover a particular unavailable chunk.
-Hence, ideally, RS is used on files which are supposed to be downloaded in full,6 but it is inappropriate for use cases needing only local repairs.7
+Reed-Solomon coding (RS) [2, 5, 8, 9] is the father of all error correcting codes (ECC) and also the most widely used and implemented.
+When applied to data of m fixed-size blocks (message of length m), it produces an encoding of m + kcodewords (blocks of same size) in such a way that obtaining any m out of m + k blocks is enough to reconstruct the original data.
+Conversely, k puts an upper bound on the number of erasures allowed (the number of unavailable blocks) for full recoverability, i.e., it expresses (the maximum) loss tolerance.

+k is also the count of parities, quantifying the data blocks added during the encoding on top of the original count of blocks, in other words, it expresses the storage overhead.
+While RS is optimal for storage (since loss tolerance cannot exceed the storage overhead), it has high bandwidth demands for local repair processes.
+The decoder needs to retrieve m chunks to recover a particular unavailable chunk.
+Hence, ideally, RS is used on files which are supposed to be downloaded in full, but it is inappropriate for use cases needing only local repairs.

-When using RS, it is customary to use systematic encoding, which means that the original data forms part of the encoding, i.e., the parities are actually added to it.8
+When using RS, it is customary to use systematic encoding, which means that the original data forms part of the encoding, with the parities added to it.